makrai/notes/bostan18-text-emo-corpora.md

 * Especially difficult
   * the multi-labeled datasets AffectiveText and SSEC
-  * the datasets that were the most transformed (ie many labels unified) during the aggregation process, such as Electoral-Tweets and CrowdFlower are more
+  * the datasets that were the most transformed (ie many labels unified) during the aggregation process, such as Electoral-Tweets and CrowdFlower

 # 5 Conclusion 10